The Kennedy Institute of Ethics at Georgetown University is one of the world's oldest academic ethics centers.

 consolidation and unification

-By mid-2016, the Institute was ready to consolidate and institutionalize a number of successful new programs, and signal its newly clear identity and mission.
+By mid-2016, the Institute was ready to consolidate and institutionalize a number of successful new programs, and signal its evolving identity and mission.

 I worked closely with the director and other leadership on a new visual identity for the Institute to plan a yearlong brand unification campaign that would pull a variety of disparately-branded programs—including institutional pillars such as a library, a journal, and an innovation lab—under one clear umbrella.

-The brand strategy I developed was based on a new logomark that emphasized ethics rather than bioethics, moved further into the 21st C with complimentary font treatments, played even more nicely with existing University branding, and pulled the boldest color from the 2014 palette right into the mark itself.
+The brand strategy I developed was based on a new logomark that emphasized ethics rather than bioethics, moved further into the twenty-first century with complimentary font treatments, played even more nicely with existing University branding, and pulled the boldest color from the 2014 palette right into the mark itself.

-The sites were built as variants on a custom theme designed to reference, but not match, the Institute homepage.
+The new sites were built as variants on a custom theme designed to reflect, but not match, the Institute's homepage.
 A global header and footer tie all pages back to the Institute and the University with logos and links.

 The Institute homepage itself got a minor facelift as well to incorporate the new look.
-Oil paintings of old white men were out, replaced by an image of Georgetown's iconic Healy Hall, and a new suite of digital and social materials, including a monthly letter from the Institute's director, rounded out the central brand refresh.
+Oil paintings of old white men were out, replaced by an image of Georgetown's iconic Healy Hall, and a new suite of digital and social materials—including an intensified social strategy and monthly letter from the Institute's director—rounded out the central brand refresh.

-Disunified programs were given a unified logo treatment that enabled some continuity with their prior branding.
+Disunified programs were given a unified logo treatment that offered some continuity with their prior branding.